1Do I need to have Jiu-Jitsu and/or Firearms experience to attend?

 5Where should I stay?

-The ideal place to stay is Covington, Louisiana.
+The ideal place to stay for Louisiana camps is Covington, Louisiana.
 There are a number of hotels in the area and Covington is located between the range and the BJJ gym.
-We will be securing a block of rooms at the Country Inn & Suites located at 130 Holiday Blvd., Covington, LA 70433 and will let registrations know when that is up and ready to be booked.
+We will be securing a block of rooms at the Country Inn & Suites located at 130 Holiday Blvd., Covington, LA 70433 and will let registrants know when that is up and ready to be booked.
+For Washington camps, the ideal place to stay is Everett, WA at Hotel Indigo, 1028 13th Street, Everett, WA 98201.
+There are also airbnb type options in the area.

 6Where is the camp taking place?

-The shooting sessions will be held at an outdoor range in Robert, Louisiana and will be overseen by VATA Training Center.
+For Louisiana camps, the shooting sessions will be held at an outdoor range in Robert, Louisiana and will be overseen by VATA Training Center.
 The BJJ sessions will be held at Vida Jiu-Jitsu in Mandeville, Louisiana.
 If you are flying in, you would want to fly into the New Orleans Airport (MSY).
 The gym is about a 40-minute drive from the airport.
+For Washington camps, the range is in Granite Falls, WA and the BJJ sessions will be held at Electric North Jiu Jitsu in Lake Stevens, WA.
+You'll want to fly into SEA-TAC.

 7Are there age restrictions on camp?